Knowledge base

 Restore a backup

-Infomaniak backs up the crons of the last 7 days (once a day).
-In case of accidental deletion, contact Infomaniak support to request a restoration specifying the time and date of the deletion.
+Infomaniak backs up your cron jobs for the last 7 days (once a day).
+If you accidentally delete a cron job, contact Infomaniak support to request a restoration, specifying the time and date of the deletion.

 Has this FAQ been helpful?